consensus21school/consensus21school.github.io/whitepaper.md

 By making digital portfolios an integral part of the Consensus21 model, learners are not only preparing for formal assessments but are also building a tangible, continuously evolving record of their learning.
 This portfolio becomes a powerful tool for self-reflection, community engagement, and professional development, showcasing the learner’s journey and growth.

+### 5.3 Compliance

+In the Consensus21 model, parents assume ownership of their child's learning, similar to homeschooling, ensuring that education meets local or national standards.
+Parents are responsible for documenting progress and providing evidence to regulatory bodies.

+Learners maintain a digital portfolio using a Git repository, where all projects, milestones, and reflections are recorded.
+This provides transparent, verifiable evidence of learning, which parents can use to compile reports for authorities.
+These reports demonstrate progress and ensure compliance with educational requirements, such as instructional hours and learning outcomes, while maintaining flexibility in the learner’s path.

+By involving parents in the documentation process, Consensus21 ensures compliance with educational regulations while supporting the flexibility and autonomy of the learning journey.

 ## 6. Conclusion
 Consensus21 offers an alternative to the traditional, rigid structures of education.
 By integrating decentralised governance, project-based learning, financial sustainability, time management, and digital portfolios, it provides a comprehensive model for learners to take ownership of their educational journey.
 This innovative approach aligns with the demands of the modern world and prepares learners to thrive in an ever-evolving economy.